LucasMoerch04/Multiplayer-Pac-Man/README.md

 - **Documentation:**
   Document your functions and code modules to ensure clarity, especially for team members who are new to programming.

+- **Pair-programming:**
+  Sit down together when writing code.
+Let one person be the primary writer.
+This can both be done physically and online.
+It helps to talk about the task at hand solve it together.
+This also ensures that we all collaborate to the project and understand it's functionality.

 - **Communication:**
   Schedule regular meetings to discuss design decisions and implementation challenges.
 This helps ensure everyone is on the same page.